-Project Operator commits to the 26-year project duration requirement through a signed Project Implementation Agreement with City Forest Credits.

-Project Operator has committed to the 26-year project duration and signed a Project Implementation Agreement with City Forest Credits.
+Project Operator commits to the 26-year project duration requirement through a signed Project Implementation Agreement with City Forest Credits and agrees to the statement below.
+Project Operator has committed to the 26-year project duration and signed a Project Implementation Agreement with City Forest Credits on [Enter date].